James Madison: Ratification of the Constitution

-After the Philadelphia Convention ended in September 1787, Madison convinced his fellow congressmen to remain neutral in the ratification debate and allow each state to vote upon the Constitution.
-Throughout the United States, opponents of the Constitution, known as Anti-Federalists, began a public campaign against ratification.
-In response, Hamilton and Jay began publishing a series of pro-ratification newspaper articles in New York.
+After the Philadelphia Convention ended in September 1787, Madison convinced his fellow congressmen to remain neutral in the ratification debate and allow each state to vote on the Constitution.
+Those who supported the Constitution were called Federalists; that included Madison.
+Opponents of the Constitution, known as Anti-Federalists, began a public campaign against ratification.
+In response, starting in October 1787, Hamilton and John Jay, both Federalists, began publishing a series of pro-ratification newspaper articles in New York.
 After Jay dropped out of the project, Hamilton approached Madison, who was in New York on congressional business, to write some of the essays.
-Together, Hamilton, Madison, and Jay wrote the 85 essays that became known as The Federalist Papers in six months, with Madison writing 29 of them.
+The essays were published under the pseudonym of Publius.
+The trio produced 85 essays known as The Federalist Papers.
+The 85 essays were divided into two parts: 36 letters against the Articles of Confederation, and 49 letters that favored the new Constitution.
 The articles were also published in book form and used by the supporters of the Constitution in the ratifying conventions.
 Federalist No. 10, Madison's first contribution to The Federalist Papers, became highly regarded in the 20th century for its advocacy of representative democracy.
-In it, Madison describes the dangers posed by majority factions and argues that their effects can be limited through the formation of a large republic.
+In it, Madison describes the dangers posed by the majority factions and argues that their effects can be limited through the formation of a large republic.
 He theorizes that in large republics the large number of factions that emerge will control their influence because no single faction can become a majority.
-In Federalist No. 51, he goes on to explain how the separation of powers between three branches of the federal government, as well as between state governments and the federal government, establishes a system of checks and balances that ensures that no one institution would become too powerful.
+In Federalist No. 51, he explains how the separation of powers between three branches of the federal government, as well as between state governments and the federal government, establishes a system of checks and balances that ensures that no one institution would become too powerful.

-As the Virginia ratification convention began, Madison focused his efforts on winning the support of the relatively small number of undecided delegates.
+As the Virginia ratification convention began, Madison focused on winning the support of the relatively small number of undecided delegates.
 His long correspondence with Randolph paid off at the convention, as Randolph announced that he would support unconditional ratification of the Constitution, with amendments to be proposed after ratification.
 Though former Virginia governor Patrick Henry gave several persuasive speeches arguing against ratification, Madison's expertise on the subject he had long argued for allowed him to respond with rational arguments to Henry's anti-Federalist appeals.
-Madison was also a defender of federal veto rights and "pleaded at the Constitutional Convention that the federal government should possess a veto over state laws".
+Madison was also a defender of federal veto rights and, according to historian Ron Chernow "pleaded at the Constitutional Convention that the federal government should possess a veto over state laws".
 In his final speech to the ratifying convention, Madison implored his fellow delegates to ratify the Constitution as it had been written, arguing that failure to do so would lead to the collapse of the entire ratification effort, as each state would seek favorable amendments.
-On June 25, 1788, the convention voted 89–79 to ratify the Constitution, making Virginia the tenth state to do so.
-New York ratified the Constitution the following month which allowed for the new Constitutional government to be recognized and Washington to win the country's first presidential election.
+On June 25, 1788, the convention voted 89–79 in favor of ratification.
+The vote came a week after New Hampshire became the ninth state to ratify, securing the Constitution's adoption and a new form of government.
+The following January, Washington was elected the nation's first president.